 The Quick and Dirty Guide to Clean Cutting and Bulking

-The biggest mistake made in bulking is trying to put on weight, period.
+The biggest mistake made in bulking is trying to put on weight and not focusing on the quality of what you are putting on.
 It’s easy to work hard, overeat (or eat the wrong kind of food), and get bigger.
-The problem is, you’ve built as much fat as you’ve built muscle, and now the cut you’re facing is going to be long and brutal.
+The problem is, you’ve built more body fat than you have muscle mass, and now when you start cutting it is going to be long and brutal.

 Or, conversely, you’re in a great place at the peak of your bulk and you’re looking forward to getting through your cut and seeing what’s under there.
 This time, though, you cut too fast or you don’t feed your muscles, and you lose muscle mass with the fat.
 Suddenly your maxes have dropped and you’ve lost muscle along with your insulation.

 There’s a lot that goes into getting it right, and honestly, it’s different for everyone.
 Without going into mind-numbing detail, here’s the rub.
-This is your quick and dirty guide to lean and clean cutting and bulking.
+This is your quick and dirty guide to lean and clean cutting and bulking; and overview of the necessary supplements, training, and diet routines.

 Clean cutting and clean bulking require more time and discipline than other methods.
 While cutting is always a carefully planned maneuver, bulking is a little more ambiguous.
-If you want to put on muscle without gaining a disproportionate amount of fat (some is inevitable), you’ll need to carefully plan meals and stick to stricter guidelines than if you were to dirty bulk.
+If you want to put on muscle without gaining a disproportionate amount of fat (increasing body fat percentage by a little inevitable), you’ll need to carefully plan meals and stick to stricter guidelines than if you were to dirty bulk, where your diet is basically one big cheat meal.

 Your progress will be slower, but ultimately, you’re looking at a more sustainable diet choice that has a lower probability of permanently damaging your metabolism — and that goes for both cutting and bulking.

 There are a couple nutrition truths no matter what your goals are.
 One, IIFYM works fine for simple goals, but chances are if you’re here, you’re beyond what IIFYM can do for you.
-Thus, you know that not all calories are created equal.
-Don’t put crap in your body.
+Thus, you know that not all calories are created equal, and you know not to put junk foods in your body.
 You’ll feel worse, you won’t train as well, and you’ll use up your allowances faster.

 Nutrition isn’t the only component to training, either.
 Mental state is incredibly important, as is your performance in the gym.
 If you’re not mentally ready to cut or bulk, you’re going to have a bad time.
 Additionally, stress levels can sabotage even the most dedicated training regiment, as can not getting enough sleep.

-If you’re already above 15 percent body fat, don’t plan on bulking.
+If you’re already above 15 percent body fat, maybe don’t plan on bulking.
 You won’t see the lean bulk results you’re looking for, and it’s going to be a lot harder to shed the pounds later.
 Cut until you’re at 14 percent body fat or lower, and then plan your bulk.
-While you’re bulking, only increase your calorie count by 250-300 per day.
+While you’re bulking, only increase your caloric intake by 250-300 calories per day.
 This is enough to gain a couple of pounds each month without giving your body so much fuel that it stores the extra as fat.

 First and foremost, get your protein.
 You cannot starve muscle of its building blocks and still expect it to build.
 Make sure you’re getting at least a gram of protein per pound of body weight.
 Next comes fat.
 Depending on what works well for your digestion system, look for 15-20 percent of your intake to come from fats (this should work out to about .3 grams per pound).
 The rest is carbs.
 Choose wisely — sweet potatoes, brown rice, beans, and quinoa are all satiating sources of carbs that don’t come with extra ingredients.